 - Success is sometimes a matter of external factors

-- Culture shape us more than we think
+- Culture shapes us more than we think

 - Long practice is the main difference between good and amazing

-Children born in the beginning of the year had more time to develop physically, which gave them an early advantage.
-Then they got positive reinforcement with feedback, results and encouragement to keep going.
+Children born at the beginning of the year had more time to develop physically, which gave them an early advantage.
+Then they got positive reinforcement with feedback, results, and encouragement to keep going.

-They ended both having more opportunity to practice more and wanting to practice more, which kept them going.
+They ended up both having more opportunities to practice more and wanting to practice more, which kept them going.

 The rule says that the people who reached the highest highs in their profession seemed to have trained for 10.000 hours, which is more than most of their “very good” or “good” peers did.

 This idea has been heavily criticized in the sense that training is a condition sine qua non, but it’s also not enough to guarantee top performance by itself.

 And reducing it to a number is simplistic and rather wrong.